 Applicants to the PhD program will typically have a Master’s degree in law with a B+ (78%) average.
 Students from disciplines other than law may be considered if they demonstrate adequate preparation in legal theory and methodology (at least three full-course equivalents above the first-year JD/LLB level including one seminar).

-*New* Applicants to Western Law's new Graduate Diploma in Mining Law, Finance, and Sustainability (GDip) (accepting applications for entry September 2017) must have completed a Bachelor's Degree with a minimum average of B (74%) in the last two years of full-time study.
+*New* Applicants to Western Law's new Graduate Diploma in Mining Law, Finance, and Sustainability (GDip) (now accepting applications for entry September 2017) must have completed a Bachelor's Degree with a minimum average of B (74%) in the last two years of full-time study.
 The Bachelor’s Degree should be in a discipline that is relevant to the program, such as Geology, Geophysics, Engineering, Geography, Environmental Science, Indigenous Studies, Anthropology, Political Science, or equivalent.
-Prospective students are advised that this new program is under review.
-Offers of admission to this new program cannot be made until the program has received final approval.

 Admission is competitive and meeting the minimum requirements does not guarantee admission.
 Admissions decisions will take into account, among other things, the availability of faculty who are willing to supervise the applicant’s intended area of research.
 Students are encouraged to contact our faculty directly to identify potential supervisors.